-2.4 RF Interface
+3.4 RF Interface

 For illustration purposes, the above picture shows both u.FL and MMCX connectors.
 In reality, only one type of connector is available depending on the board variant.
+Instead of the straight MMCX connectors shown above, a variant with right-angle connectors is also available.

 The main antenna must be connected to the u.FL or MMCX connector marked "MAIN" on the PCB and the auxiliary antenna must be connected to the AUX1 connector.
+Support for the auxiliary antenna is under permission.